Last Perfect 2019 March Madness Bracket Spoiled by Purdue's Win over Tennessee

 Sometimes, being lucky is better than being good.

-Even if Tennessee had completed its 18-point comeback, Nigl may have been busted later on Thursday night as No. 2 Michigan faced a 48-29 deficit with 10 minutes remaining in regulation.
+Even if Tennessee had completed its 18-point comeback, Nigl would have been busted later on Thursday night as No. 2 Michigan fell 63-44 to No. 3 Texas Tech.

 Before Nigl, the most games a person had correctly selected was 39 in a row in 2017.